-There is a significant number of developing requirements relating to ESG badged products, investment services and corporate entities.
-The Company will be required to keep abreast of the evolution of these requirements and ensure they are properly interpreted and applied to the Company's products and services.
+Within the next 12 months the Company's regulator will publish requirements for the use of sustainable labels and requirements for disclosure.
+As the Company's strategy is to develop a broader investment choice including ESG preferences the Company will be required to keep abreast of the evolution of these requirements and ensure they are properly interpreted and applied to the Company's existing and any new products and services.